insin/nwb/docs/Configuration.md

 - `args`: a parsed version of arguments passed to the `nwb` command
 - `command`: the name of the command currently being executed, e.g. `'build'` or `'test'`
-- `webpack`: nwb's version of the `webpack` module, giving you access to the other plugins webpack provides.
+- `webpack`: nwb's version of the `webpack` module, giving you access to plugins bundled with Webpack.

 #### Example Configuration Files

-- [react-hn's `nwb.config.js`](https://github.com/insin/react-hn/blob/concat/nwb.config.js) is a simple configuration file with minor tweaks to Babel and Webpack config.
+- [bootstrap-4-nwb's `nwb.config.js`](https://github.com/insin/bootstrap-4-nwb/blob/master/nwb.config.js) is a simple configuration file with minor tweaks to Babel and Webpack config.
 - [React Yelp Clone's `nwb.config.js`](https://github.com/insin/react-yelp-clone/blob/nwb/nwb.config.js) configures Babel, Karma and Webpack to allow nwb to be dropped into an existing app to handle its development tooling, [reducing the amount of `devDependencies` and configuration](https://github.com/insin/react-yelp-clone/compare/master...nwb) which need to be managed.

 ### Configuration Via Arguments